Tsu-gu/tsubuntu/README.md

 # tsubuntu
 Chris-Titus-style script but for Ubuntu **22.04.**
 Enter the corresponding number, hit Enter, enter another number, and if you are satisfied with your choices, hit Enter again.
+In order to use Ubuntu Pro, you will have to add your own token into the script.
 ```
 wget https://raw.githubusercontent.com/Tsu-gu/tsubuntu/main/tsubuntu.sh && chmod +x tsubuntu.sh && ./tsubuntu.sh
 ```